mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 **Legacy burndown** charts track when issues were created and when they were last closed, not their full history.
 For each day, a legacy burndown chart takes the number of open issues and the issues created that day, and subtracts the number of issues closed that day.
-**Issues that were created and assigned a milestone before its start date (and remain open as of the start date) are considered as having been opened on the start date**.
+Issues that were created and assigned a milestone before its start date (and remain open as of the start date) are considered as having been opened on the start date.
 Therefore, when the milestone start date is changed, the number of opened issues on each day may change.
 Reopened issues are considered as having been opened on the day after they were last closed.